GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (19) .md

 **Casting Time:** 2 actions

 **Effect**: You cast flittering electrical figments in a 5 yard cone in front of you.
 A single creature (or object) of your choice within that cone has an electrical attack inflicted against it.
 If the attack is a critical hit, it is treated as that of a fire attack.
+If a Zorne's Ball Lightning is within a number of yards equal to or less than your [Magic] score, you may have that as the point of origin for the cone.

 **At Higher Tiers**: Each tier beyond its minimum will either increase the cone size by 1 yard or increase the number of targets you may attack within the cone by 1 (your choice).